microsoft/Project-Yellowstone-Documentation/business-central/sales/powerbi-sales.md

 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
+# Power BI Sales Analytics Landing Page

+In todays dynamics and fast paced business world, having quick access to your data is more important than ever.
+With the embedded Sales Report in Business Central powered by Power BI, users can now have quick access to key metrics and make more informed business decisions.

+With dedicated report pages highlighting key sales metrics such as Sales by Customers and empowering leadership to be able to track crucial performance data through Actual vs Budget reporting.
+With this data at their finger tips, it allows executives to make more informed decisions regarding business direction.

 # Power BI reports on Sales Data

-This article explains how to use the built-in **Power BI reports** to analyze finance data.
+This article explains how to use the built-in **Power BI reports** to analyze sales data.
 You don't have to run a report or switch to another application, such as Excel.
 The feature provides an interactive and versatile way to calculate, summarize, and examine data in curated reports with pre-defined KPIs.

-The Power BI reports on finance data supports many analytics scenarios relevant for finance processes, such as
+The Power BI reports on sales data supports many analytics scenarios relevant for sales processes, such as

 - Scenario 2
 - Scenario 10